 We have owned Rottweilers since 1995.
 Shogunate Kennels was established in 2008 and has since been intricately involved in importing Rottweilers and breeding them for sound working temperaments and correct type.

-Shogunate is one of the very few kennels breeding true Rottweiler temperaments.
-Our dogs are highly recommended for IPO or civil work.
+Shogunate is one of the very few kennels breeding true Rottweiler temperament.
 Our dogs are incredibly stable, highly trainable and intelligent family guardians.
-All of our claims can be verified and we prove our dogs are everything we say they are!
-In just a few litters, our dogs have already gained an esteemed reputation amongst senior IPO trainers, security dog trainers and other Rottweiler breeders for their working character, high train-ability and stability.
+All of our claims can be verified, and we prove our dogs are everything we say they are!
+In just a few litters, our dogs have already gained an esteemed reputation amongst senior trainers and other Rottweiler breeders for their working character, high trainability and stability.

 We are ethical breeders and compliant with all regulations and health checks.

 We are one of the few who have 100% German working Bloodlines.
 A loyal advocate and supporter of origin and breeding systems that are concerned with the total goals of the Rottweiler.